arhohuttunen/starter-academic/content/post/spring-boot-webclient-mockwebserver/index.md

 }
 ```

 When we make a request, the requests consist of an HTTP method, an endpoint URL, an optional request body, and possibly some headers.
-Our class is responsible for making the correct request.
+Our class is responsible for **making the correct request**.

-The `WebClient` implementation also serializes a given body value into JSON format.
-Also, our `TwilioClient` wrapper class is responsible for mapping any input values to the request body values.
+The `WebClient` implementation serializes a given body value into JSON format.
+Also, our `TwilioClient` wrapper class is responsible for **mapping arguments to the request** body values.

-Once their remote server returns a response, the `WebClient` implementation deserializes that content into some response class.
-If our wrapper class were to produce some results for the caller, it would also be responsible for mapping the response.
+Once the remote server returns a response, the `WebClient` implementation deserializes that content into some response class.
+If our wrapper class were to produce some results for the caller, it would also be responsible for **mapping the response to the results**.

 Finally, when `WebClient` encounters an HTTP error status, it will throw a `WebClientException` by default.
-However, it's also possible to define our own error mapping.
+However, it's also possible to define our own **error handling**.

 Looking at these observations, we can derive the following responsibilities:

 1. Making requests to the remote server.
-2. Input value mapping and request serialization.
+2. Arguments mapping and request serialization.
-3. Response deserialization and mapping.
+3. Response deserialization and results mapping.
 4. Error handling.

 The `WebClient` implementation handles the concerns mentioned above.
 Next, let's examine what happens if we try to unit test the `TwilioClient` wrapper class.